nrw-digital/week-notes/cy/updates/_posts/2023-01-20-week-notes.md

 But not all flood pages get a lot of views….even in the rain!

 The page that helps people understand what the results for their area mean, ‘Understanding your flood risk results’ only had 1,390 views in the same period.
-0.26% of the total figure for ‘Check your flood risk’.
+0.26% of the total figure for ‘Check your flood risk by postcode’.

 In a sample of 3,500 views, only 45 clicked on the ‘Understanding your flood risk results’ link, versus 1,152 for the ‘View flood risk for this area on a map’ link: